Tips For Freezing Food: The Complete Guide (2026 Update)

 - Cookie dough – Form cookie dough into balls and freeze.
 Take them out and bake one cookie or the whole batch.

-- Butter – Butter has a tendency to take on the taste and smell of other foods relatively quickly in the freezer.
+- Butter and margarine – Butter has a tendency to take on the taste and smell of other foods relatively quickly in the freezer.
 To avoid, store butter sticks in a thick plastic storage bag when freezing.
 When ready to use, allow the butter to come to room temperature so it softens.

 - Shredded cheese – Shredded cheese freezes well and thaws quickly.
 Take out as much as you need, reseal the bag, and refreeze.